Tranquility (novel): Reception

 Writing in the Winter 2002 edition of World Literature Today, Clara Györgyey praised the novel, writing, "Bartis's synthesizing energy, the way he brings together ancient myths and "soc-real" outrages, archetypal emotions with slick contemporary manipulations, transfigures reason into a waking dream (à la Péter Nádas) or nightmare."
-She also praised the novel "deftly evoked mood, the perpetually depressing atmosphere, and the rhythm of the poignant metaphors."
-However, she criticized the novel's "several unwarranted cliches, inadequate explanations, incomplete thoughts, surplus inerstion, and even minor sophomoric idiocies," but concluded that these "stylistic gimmicks" do not reduce the novel's "overall impact."
+She also praised the novel's "deftly evoked mood, the perpetually depressing atmosphere, and the rhythm of the poignant metaphors".
+However, she criticized the novel's "several unwarranted cliches, inadequate explanations, incomplete thoughts, surplus inerstion, and even minor sophomoric idiocies," but concluded that these "stylistic gimmicks" do not reduce the novel's "overall impact".

 Complete Review called the novel "an interesting and very vivid psychological study, with some impressive scenes, but also some very difficult-to-take characters."

 Tom McGonigle of the Los Angeles Times wrote, "Bartis creates an atmosphere of believability in this novel without forsaking the use of irony."

 Publishers Weekly gave the novel a favourable review, writing, "Oddly beautiful and unsettling, the novel boldly illustrates the lengths people go to in securing their own private hells."

 The novel has also been reviewed in Le Figaro, Frankfurter Allgemeine Zeitung, Die Zeit, Deutschlandfunk, Der Freitag, Chronic'art and Hungarian Literature Online.

 Adaptations

 Film

-Tranquility was adapted into film, titled Nyugalom (2008).
-The film was directed by Róbert Alföldi and stars Dorottya Udvaros, Zalán Makranczi, Dorka Gryllus and Judit Hernádi.
+Tranquility was adapted into a film, Nyugalom (2008), directed by Róbert Alföldi and starring Dorottya Udvaros, Zalán Makranczi, Dorka Gryllus and Judit Hernádi.

 It was also adapted into a television film, A nyugalom (2006), by director Mária Vízi.